MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - Supports enabling alerts through Azure Alerts.
 - Customizable threshold settings that match with the security policy of an organization.
 - Customizable queries and expanded visualizations for further analysis.
-- Expanded functionality from the previous Risky IP report, which will be deprecated after January 24, 2022.
+- Expanded functionality from the previous Risky IP report, which is deprecated as of January 24, 2022.

 ### Set up SIEM tool alerts on Microsoft Sentinel